 The effectiveness of ABS has been a point of some controversy.
-Prior to equipping cars with ABS, the braking system was tested extensively and showed a ten metre (33 foot) reduction in the distance required for drivers traveling at 97 km/h to come to a complete stop (Farmer et al. 1997).
-In addition, the National Highway Transportation Safety Administration (NHTSA) found that stopping distances on wet pavement were 14% longer for vehicles without ABS (51m with for cars with

-ABS vs. 58m for cars without it).
+Prior to equipping cars with ABS, the braking system was tested extensively and showed a ten metre (33foot) reduction in the distance required for drivers traveling at 97 km/h to come to a complete stop (Farmer et al., 1997).
+In addition, the National Highway Traffic Safety Administration (NHTSA) found stopping distances on wet pavement were 14% longer for vehicles without ABS (51m with for cars with ABS vs. 58m for cars without it).
 The same kind of decrease in stopping distance was not seen on dry pavement (only a 5% decrease in stopping distance was noted for vehicles with ABS).
 This is most likely because on dry pavement the friction caused by locked wheels is still enough to still bring the vehicle to a stop.
-Therefore, ABS was advertised as being of particular use in wet or slippery conditions.
-Other promising test results showed that ABS is associated with a 35% decrease in frontal collisions with other moving vehicles on wet roads, and a 9% decrease in frontal impacts on dry roads (Farmer et al. 1997).
-In addition, under controlled test conditions, it was found that 58% of drivers without ABS strayed from their intended path, whereas only 24% of drivers with ABS did the same (Farmer et al. 1997).
+Therefore, ABS was advertised as being particularly useful in wet or slippery conditions.
+Other promising test results showed ABS was associated with a 35% decrease in frontal collisions with other moving vehicles on wet roads, and a 9% decrease in frontal impacts on dry roads (Farmer et al., 1997).
+In addition, under controlled test conditions, it was shown that 58% of drivers without ABS strayed from their intended path, whereas only 24% of drivers with ABS did the same (Farmer et al., 1997).

 Despite the positive performance of ABS in controlled conditions, there is still lingering debate about how the benefits of ABS have panned out under natural driving conditions.
-The Insurance Institute for Highway Safety (IIHS) conducted a meta-analysis of reports on the effectiveness of ABS and found that having ABS was associated with no significant difference in a driver's risk of being involved in a fatal crash (Farmer et al. 1997).
-The absence of any decrease in fatal accident risk is somewhat surprising, however there are convincing reasons as to why this is the case:
+The Insurance Institute for Highway Safety (IIHS) conducted a metaanalysis of reports on the effectiveness of ABS and found that having ABS was associated with no significant difference in a driver's risk of being involved in a fatal crash (Farmer et al., 1997).
+The absence of any decrease in fatal crash risk is somewhat surprising, however, there are convincing reasons why this is the case:

-- First, studies have suggested that many drivers with ABS on their vehicles are still under the impression that they should "pump the brakes" (Williams and Wells 1994).
-This is problematic since pumping the brake on a vehicle with ABS can result in reduced braking effectiveness. - Second, experts have suggested that the steering control that ABS helps maintain may be working against drivers who panic in emergency situations.
-In a panic, drivers may have the
+• First, studies have suggested many drivers with ABS on their vehicles are still under the impression that they should pump the brakes (Williams and Wells, 1994).
+This is problematic since pumping the brake on a vehicle with ABS can result in reduced braking effectiveness.

+Second, experts have suggested the steering control that ABS